Hallucinogen persisting perception disorder: Causes

-HPPD is not related to psychosis due to the fact people affected by the disorder can easily distinguish their visual disturbances from reality.
 A vast list of psychoactive substances has been identified and linked with the development of this condition, including lysergamides like LSD and LSA, tryptamines like psilocybin and DMT, phenethylamines like 2C-B, MDMA, MDA and mescaline.
 Dissociatives such as ketamine and dextromethorphan as well as cannabis and synthetic cannabinoids, salvia divinorum, datura and iboga are also known to trigger HPPD.
 It is therefore clear that HPPD is not strictly associated with psychedelic consumption as a number of hallucination-inducing substances may be correlated with its arising.
-For some, the dosage and how frequently one uses these substances doesn't seem to matter in the development of this condition, since there are several reports in the literature where patients were diagnosed after a single use.
+For some, the dosage and how frequently one uses these substances does not seem to matter in the development of this condition, since there are several reports in the literature where patients were diagnosed after a single use.
 This strongly indicates that there may be a genetic predisposition to this condition.
 It also seems that combining recreational or medical drugs that act on the 5HT2-a receptors, like SSRIs, drastically increases the chances of developing HPPD due to the drug-drug interaction.

+HPPD is not related to psychosis due to the fact people affected by the disorder can easily distinguish their visual disturbances from reality.